Picture Your Future Self

 Recently a client shared with me that the least satisfying part of his life was his physical health.
 He said he was 20 pounds overweight and his endurance was poor.
-I asked what he believes would happen if he kept doing what he’s doing today everyday for the next 10 years.
+I asked what he believes would happen if he kept doing what he is doing today everyday for the next 10 years.
 He replied with, “I’ll probably be 30-40 pounds overweight by then.”
-This wasn’t a shocking realization for him, but by confronting the blunt reality that the path he was on would only get worse, he made a choice to alter his course.
-We made the decision for him to start working a bit less (because his financial situation looked great and didn’t need all his current income) to free up time to dedicate toward exercising and healthy meal prep.
-Eating a few hundred less calories per day and exercising a couple more times per week won’t make a big difference in a week or a month, but over a few years the change will be significant.
+This was not a shocking realization for him, but by confronting the blunt reality that the path he was on would only get worse, he made a choice to alter his course.
+We made the decision for him to start working a bit less (because his financial situation looked great and did not need all his current income) to free up time to dedicate toward exercising and healthy meal prep.
+Eating a few hundred less calories per day and exercising a couple more times per week will not make a big difference in a week or a month, but over a few years the change will be significant.

 Every little bit matters

 It might be increasing the monthly debt repayment by $100 or starting a small automatic contribution to a retirement account.
 The small, almost inconsequential improvement in the short term frustrates many people because they want big results and they want them fast.
 However, just like diet and exercise, these first few financial steps are incredibly important as they get the momentum started.
-The compounding effect of these decisions can’t be underestimated.
+The compounding effect of these decisions is immense.

 What do you think?
 If the path you are on today were to continue unchanged for the next 10 years, would you be proud of your future self?
 If not, let’s figure out how to get you started down a new path.